Hissatsu Shigotonin

 Hissatsu Shigotonin (必殺仕事人) is a Japanese television jidaigeki or period drama, that was broadcast from 1979 to 1981.
 It is the 15th in the Hissatsu series.
 The drama was set to end after episode 26 with Nakamura Mondo's death, but won great popularity so the broadcast period was extended.

 Plot

-Nakamura Mondo was relegated to a post in Hachioji from the Minamimachi Bugyōsho and he has retired from professional assassin.
+Nakamura Mondo was relegated to a post in Hachioji from the Minamimachi Bugyōsho and he has retired from being a professional assassin.
 But one day he was ordered to return to the Minamimachi Bugyōsho.
 Shikazō worked behind the scenes to get Mondo back to the Minamimachi Bugyōsho.
-Shikazō asks Nakamura Mondo to kill a man, once Mondo refuses but he is blinded by big money and eventually take the offer.
+Shikazō asks Nakamura Mondo to kill a man, Mondo initially refuses but he is blinded by big money and eventually takes the offer.
 Mondo restarts killing villains again with Kazarishokunin no Hide and Nawate Samon.